jhdeov/ArmenianVerbs/README.md

 For all three folders, the files are  provided in both `.xlxs` or `.tsv`.
 Transliterated versions of the data are also provided.
 They are transliterated based on the [transliteration key](transliteration.md).

-The paradigms match the system used in the [Apertium](https://github.com/jhdeov/apertium-hyw) morphological analyzer for Western Armenian.

-## Using and citations
+## Usage and citation

 All material in this repo is open-source.
 If you use it, please cite the repo with the following citation.
 You can export a citation from our [Zenodo](https://zenodo.org/record/4397423) link.

 > Nisan Boyacioglu, & Hossep Dolatian.
 (2020, December 29).
 Armenian Verbs: Paradigms and verb lists of Western Armenian conjugation classes (Version v.1.0.0).
 Zenodo. http://doi.org/10.5281/zenodo.4397423

+The paradigm files were generated using the open-source [Apertium](https://github.com/jhdeov/apertium-hyw) morphological analyzer for Western Armenian.